osa-ora/servicemesh-demo/README.md

 skupper delete
 oc delete project dev-remote
 ```
+Note: We can also expose a service using the annotation, which enables us to use gitops approach, for example: kubectl annotate service backend "skupper.io/address=van-backend"
+"skupper.io/port=8080" "skupper.io/proxy=tcp" "skupper.io/target=backend", same for site creation using yaml directly or by the operator.

 ### Basic Scenario 2: Transparent Service Failover Across 2 Sites : Connect to a local & remote service for HA